 - Kids in restaurants: Half the people (Italians & expats included) affirm that Italians always bring their kids out, while the other half say never.
 I think they always do, but you’d just never know it, since the kiddies are so well-behaved (again, a lot of controversy on this one).

 I had American guests whose daughter skated with her cool healy shoes 'round and 'round the restaurant.
 The (Roman) staff was more than terrific about that and the child did not end up nailed to the floorboards.
 But still, kids have got to behave in public, and, while we’re at it, sit up, no feet on the chairs, and no playing with their drinks.

 - A corollary to the above is Pasta Eating: Spaghetti is not to be picked up in large scoops and eaten like a Purebred after running the Belmont Stakes.
 Italian children get the twirling from day 1 (I think it’s in their DNA).
 Just get the kids gnocchi and call it a day.

-- Doggie Bags: Because I usually have Trevor with me, I have a handy excuse for taking home doggie bags.
+- Doggie Bags: Because I usually have my dog with me, I have a handy excuse for taking home doggie bags.
 But, in fancy restaurants I still ask with much trepidation.
 I can’t stand the idea of throwing out my half-eaten $75 meal.
 But, just don’t let an Italian see you do it.